dont-fund-this/jam/.considerate.thirds/name.md

 sometimes you tell the people you have in mind when you name things sometimes you dont

-becasue i dont like when the people at the print shop squint at me like im some sort of degenerate. thats why. assistant to adjunct intern of happy endings
+because i dont like when the people at the print shop squint at me like im some sort of degenerate. thats why.
+- former assistant to the adjunct intern of happy endings

 like one of those mind palaces tag [dive-bar-mind-palace]

-i learned like yesterday that aspergers was moved into the asd, it still isn't in alphetbetaical order the way it should be but a name shouldn't sound like it comes with a side of penis salad tag [no-ass-burgers] tag [no-penis-salad]
+i learned like yesterday that aspergers was moved into the asd, it still isn't in alphabetical order the way it should be. but, a name shouldn't sound like it comes with a side of penis salad tag [no-ass-burgers] tag [no-penis-salad]